-The customer development process in Lean B2B alternates between divergent and convergent phases to explore, refine, and validate the elements of your business plan.
+The customer development process in Lean B2B alternates between divergent and convergent phases allowing founders to explore, refine, and validate the elements of their business plans.

 The UK Design Council created the Double Diamond design process in 2005 to capture this innovation process.
-It has since been widely-adopted in user experience design and is the foundation of the interview and customer development process I follow.
+It has since been widely-adopted in user experience circles, and it’s the foundation of the interview and customer development process of The Lean B2B Methodology.

 The 4 Phases of the Customer Development Process